RaghuVirk/Code-Scanner/README.md

 ```jave
 BarcodeCaptureActivity.startScanner(Activity.this);
 ```
-*Step 3.* Override onActivityResult method to get results from BarcodeCaptureActivity.
+*Step 3.* Override onActivityResult method to get results from BarcodeCaptureActivity

 ```jave
   /**
      * Called when an activity you launched exits, giving you the requestCode